 I enjoyed tasting local olives in Xanthi and the uphill/downhill walk around the old city with streets so tight, the "corners" of building were built flat so that carts, and now vehicles, could drive through the narrow cobblestone streets without clipping the sides of houses.

 Today, we dock in Kusadasi, Turkey.
-We'll walk through the beautiful seaport town while others follow our footsteps on previous trips we have made to Ephesus, a well-preserved, fascinating ancient city with historic and religious importance.
+Jewelry shopping is a must here.
+Pieces are handmade, exquisite and pricing is flexible.
+We'll walk through the beautiful seaport town while others follow our footsteps on the previous trips we have made to Ephesus, a well-preserved, fascinating ancient city with historic and religious importance.
 Mary, Mother of Jesus lived nearby.